-To enhance and foster best instructional practices that will prepare and support ALL students to achieve academic success while acquiring a second language by:
+To enhance and foster best practices that will prepare and support all students to achieve academic success while acquiring a second language by:

-- Supporting the implementation of proven research-based practices that result in increased language proficiency for culturally and linguistically diverse students;
+- Supporting the implementation of proven research-based practices that result in increased language proficiency within bilingual programs for culturally and linguistically diverse students;

 - Supporting the implementation of proven research-based practices that result in increased academic proficiency as outlined in the content standards;

-- Promoting program participation by both English Learners and non-English Learners
+- Providing timely and relevant information to all stakeholders to promote Bilingual Program participation by both English Learners and non-English Learners.

 Office of Civil Rights (OCR) Guidance

 According the U.S. Department of Education and the New Mexico Public Education Department (NMPED), all public schools and districts must ensure equal educational opportunities for English Learner (EL) students.
 This includes the following requirements: